vmware-archive/node-examples/book-service/README.md

 ## Look Up a Book

-To look up a book in the Cloud Cache data service, use a curl command similar to the one used when running with a local cluster.
+To look up a book in the data service, use a curl command similar to the one used when running with a local cluster.
 Replace `localhost:8080` with the app route,